Aperjump/Aperjump.github.io/_posts/2018-01-24-matrix_prod.md

 - unary, binary functor
 - operation

 There are many auxillary parts besides these, like iterator, storage, and assignment.
-And I will try to group them together to form a big picture.
+Since their implementation implies lower-level facilities, I will not discuss them in great detail and leave them to readers.

 ### 1. from operation to functor
 `ublas:prob(matrix, matrix)` calls